marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 # DigitalOcean Tools

-DigitalOcean Tools provide the ability to upload and delete objects from DigitalOcean Spaces in Visual Studio Team Services Build and Release Management.
+DigitalOcean Tools provide the ability to upload and delete objects from DigitalOcean Spaces in Azure DevOps Build and Release Management.

 ![tasks-banner](images/tasks-banner.png)